Josh's Blog: 4 places to visit during your time at Heriot-Watt

 FUN FACT: Union Canal was originally opened in 1822, and famous scientist John Scott Russell first discovered the soliton wave by observing canal boats bow waves travelling at 14kmph where the now-named Scott Russell Aqueduct exists.
 If you’re studying physics or maths, this will definitely be of interest to you!

-TRAVEL: If you’re wondering how to get to the Commonwealth pool quickly, or into Edinburgh much quicker than the bus, consider travelling by the Edinburgh Park Tram.
+TRAVEL TIP: If you’re wondering how to get to the Commonwealth pool quickly, or into Edinburgh much quicker than the bus, consider travelling by the Edinburgh Park Tram.
 Personally, I used this all the time as they allow bikes onboard outside of peak rush hours.
 Cycle from Heriot-Watt about 7-10 minutes to Edinburgh Park, then take the tram to Prince's Street or Haymarket.
 Once in Edinburgh, anywhere is in striking distance via bike!
-Or, cycle back via the Union Canal Towpath!
+Or, cycle back via the Union Canal Towpath.

 To get to Portobello is easy – there’s a bus from Heriot-Watt regularly that takes you all the way there with no changes necessary.